-With the COVID-19 virus disrupting the movement of people around the world, we’ve been getting requests from Optibus customers about how to prepare contingency plans to deal with the challenges posed by the pandemic.
+With the COVID-19 virus disrupting the movement of people around the world, we’ve been getting requests from Optibus customers about how to prepare alternative service plans to deal with the challenges posed by the pandemic.

 Hard decisions will need to be made about reducing service in ways that cause the least harm in the present, with an eye toward rebuilding a relationship with riders in the future.
 Contingency plans can help you figure out the best way to keep necessary transit service running while minimizing the spread of the virus and contending with expected drops in ridership and driver availability.

-Here are guidelines on what to consider when preparing a contingency plan for reduced service.
-(To create a contingency plan on the Optibus platform at no cost, public transit agencies should email email@example.com with “COVID-19 contingency plans” in the subject line.)
+Here are guidelines on what to consider when preparing an alternative plan for reduced service.
+(To create an alternative plan on the Optibus platform at no cost, public transit agencies should email email@example.com with “COVID-19 contingency plans” in the subject line.)

 Select the type of service to be reduced